Please check the SLRD website for further infomation. Link below

 Have you set up

-your
+your OWN

 fire pump, sprinklers (covering roof, sidewalls and ignition area around the structure(s)) and tested them?